seyed0123/gym/README.md

 <img src="shots/gym.jpg" width="50%">

 A PHP-based application crafted to optimize and simplify gym management.
-It offers an intuitive interface for efficiently managing memberships, tracking attendance, processing billing, and scheduling classes, ensuring seamless operation and enhanced member satisfaction.
+It offers an intuitive interface for efficiently managing memberships, tracking attendance, and scheduling classes, ensuring seamless operation and enhanced member satisfaction.
 </div>

 ## Features
 - Member Management: Add, update, and delete member profiles, track memberships, and manage renewals.
-- Attendance Tracking: Record and monitor daily attendance with creating session for them.
+- Attendance Tracking: Record and monitor daily attendance by creating sessions for them.
-- Program Management: Add ,update and delete program and exercise and assign programs to the users.
+- Program Management: Add, update, delete programs, exercise, and assign programs to the users.
 - Reports: Generate detailed reports on member activity, and class attendance.

 ## Requirements